Overv/Open.GL/content/articles-en/context.md

 	#define GLEW_STATIC
 	#include <GL/glew.h>

-Don't forget to define `GLEW_STATIC` either using this preprocessor directive or by adding the `-DGLEW_STATIC` directive to your compiler commandline parameters or project settings.
+Don't forget to define `GLEW_STATIC` either using this preprocessor directive or by adding the `-DGLEW_STATIC` directive to your compiler command-line parameters or project settings.

 > If you prefer to dynamically link with GLEW, leave out the define and link with `glew32.lib` instead of `glew32s.lib` on Windows.
 Don't forget to include `glew32.dll` or `libGLEW.so` with your executable!